Lon Milo DuQuette: Writing

 DuQuette began writing professionally in 1988 and has since published 19 books (translated in 12 languages).
 Many of his books have been dedicated to analyzing and exploring the works of Aleister Crowley, an English occultist, author, poet and philosopher.
 He has written a number of successful books on topics in the Western mystical tradition including: Freemasonry, Tarot, Qabalah, ceremonial magick, the Enochian magick of Dr. John Dee, and Goetic spirit evocation.
 He is perhaps best known as "an author who injects humor into the serious subjects of magick and the occult."
 His autobiography, My Life with the Spirits, is currently a required text for two classes at DePaul University, Chicago.

 Return to music

 A 2005 gift of a ukulele re-ignited DuQuette's interest in music.
 Two self-released CDs and a new record contract followed.
 In 2012, DuQuette released I'm Baba Lon on Ninety Three Records, his first studio album in 40 years.
 On September 3, 2012, Ninety Three released the follow-up, Baba Lon II.

 Personal life

 DuQuette is married to his high school sweetheart, Constance Jean Duquette.
-They live in Costa Mesa, California and have one son.
+They live in California and have one son.